 Glazing integrated photovoltaic (BIPV) can help buildings generate their own electricity, by turning the whole building envelope into a solar panel.

 Polysolar is a company is to provide transparent photovoltaic glass as a structural building material, forming windows, façades, and roofs.

-The grazing material of Polysolar’s is efficient at producing energy even on north-facing, vertical walls, and its high performance at raised temperatures means it can be double glazed or insulated directly.
+The grazing material of Polysolar is efficient at producing energy even on north-facing, vertical walls.
+It is high performance at raised temperatures means it can be double-glazed or insulated directly.